ryan-rk/MapNet/README.md

 ## Architecture

 The architecture of MapNet with an illustration indicating the type of inputs and outputs associated with the model are shown in the images below.
-Again thse are just simplified illustration, for full details on the implementation kindly refer to the scientific paper.
+Again these are just simplified illustration, for full details on the implementation kindly refer to the scientific paper.

 ![Image on architecture of MapNet](/images/Fig1.png)
 ![Image illustrating inputs and outputs of MapNet](/images/Fig2.png)